-On December 22, 2018, the United States federal government went into a partial shutdown that lasted 35 days as a result of Congress and the president’s failure to agree on border security funding.
+On December 22, 2018, the United States federal government went into a partial shutdown.
+It lasted 35 days.
+This was because President Donald Trump and Congress could not agree on border security funding.

-Although the government was reopened on January 25, 2019, after the president signed a short-term bill that did not include money for a wall, the bill provided funding only until mid-February.
+Although the government reopened on January 25, 2019, the bill only provided funding until mid-February.
 On February 15, 2019, President Donald Trump declared a national emergency to fund the proposed U.S.-Mexico border wall.

 What Effect Does a Shutdown Have on the U.S. Immigration System?